Upgrade Guide

 Pathfinding tags are now represented by a struct

-The type of some tag fields have changed from int to PathfindingTag.
+The type of some tag fields has changed from int to PathfindingTag.
 If you have assigned a tag to those fields before, you will now first need to convert it to a PathfindingTag:

 GetComponent<GraphUpdateScene>().setTag = new PathfindingTag((uint)tag);